-You may find this hard to believe but I had Shepherd’s Pie for the first time ever this past year!
+You may find this hard to believe but I had Shepherd’s Pie for the first time ever just a few years ago!
 Now that I’ve had it, I don’t know why I’ve avoided it for so long.
 Well, I have an idea as to why this happened, but let me give you a bit of background….

 Growing up I was a VERY picky eater.
 I shed many tears over trying new foods or eating the veggies that my parents prepared.
 I spent numerous hours sitting at the dinner table staring down a plate of peas trying to figure out how to dispose of them without anyone knowing.
 And I still hate peas to this day.
 I’m also not a fan of lamb that tastes, you know, lamby….
 I’m sure you can see my problem with traditional Shepherd’s pie now, right???

 Fast forward to Fall 2017…

 Mark and I were flipping through some cookbooks and looking for something comfort food-ish to make for dinner.
 Then Mark announced with a huge smile on his face, “I got it!
 Let’s make Shepherd’s Pie!”